GenesysGo/shdwdrive-v2-cli/README.md

-# Shadow Drive CLI
+# shdwDrive CLI

-A command-line interface for interacting with Shadow Drive storage.
+A command-line interface for interacting with shdwDrive storage.

 ## Installation